VladC24/docker-react/README.md

 ## Description

-This project is an exercise I've done, so I can understand Continuous Integration and deployment of an app (React) with AWS.
+This project is an exercise I've done, so I can understand better Continuous Integration and deployment of an app (React) with AWS.

 ## Available Scripts